 Opportunities to attend special events and develop an in-depth awareness of curatorial practice across art world sectors

-This course can be paired with the 12-week Art Business course and the 6-week Contemporary Art course OR the 6-week Art and Social Responsibility course to create a full time (4-days per week) schedule of study over the course of a semester.
+For individuals looking for an expansive grounding in Art Business, Curating can be paired with the 12 week Art Business course to create a full time (4 days per week) schedule of study over the course of a semester.

 English Language Requirement